TodWulff/V2.2526_Config/README.md

 to squelch those.
 The now me is kicking my old self's shins for not considering this then.

 Also, this whole proc depth thing feels like it's pretty fragile, and I've been mulling on how best to track/display same robustly.
-However, without macro callback hooks within klipper, I fear that this might be the best means to an end, but will continue mull on it.
+However, without macro entry/exit callback hooks within klipper, I fear that this might be the best means to an end, but will continue mull on it.

 Logging...
 I am mulling on the threading/queue approach still, and also how best to consider adding additional logs without hard-coding for them.
 Klipper has a one to many capability with a module import, and sub-instantiations (ugh on the terms) of module elements.
 It would be uber nice to be able to spin up n logs from a user's config by just adding a [userlog blah] section after the [userlogging] module is asserted.
 One might reasonably ask: "Seriously?
 What for?
 You've already got 4+1 logs going.?."
-'ERCF!' is my knee-jerk response - that whole thing is a large set of macros, hardware, and configs, in and of itself and, I posit, that merits an ability to have dedicated log(s) for same.
+'ERCF.' is my knee-jerk response - that whole thing is a large set of macros, hardware, and configs, in and of itself and, I posit, that merits an ability to have dedicated log(s) for same.
 It would have been uber nice when I was cutting my teeth and fighting things when building, configuring, and tuning it...